-Both QuickBooks and Dynamics 365 Business are accounting software solutions that are aimed at small businesses.
-QuickBooks and Dynamics 365 each provide the core functionality that you need to handle basic finances, but the similarities beyond that are actually somewhat limited.
+Both QuickBooks and Microsoft Dynamics 365 Business Central are software solutions that provide accounting functionality for businesses.
+They each can provide the core functionality you need to handle basic accounting in a small business.
+But beyond that, the two solutions are worlds apart.

-In this article I’m going to break down some of the differences between the two products and discuss when you might choose QuickBooks vs Dynamics 365.
+In this article I’m going to break down some of the differences between the two products and discuss when you might choose QuickBooks vs Microsoft Dynamics 365 Business Central.

 QuickBooks is owned by Intuit, and it has been available for a long time — “Quicken” was a product of Intuit’s way back in 1983.
 QuickBooks has some good payroll and credit card processing add-ons, which are a big part of the QuickBooks solution.